Encyclopaedia

 Water Quality: Pure Tanganyika water.
 Extremely high carbonate hardness (KH 12+) and pH above 8.0.
 The tank needs wavemakers to replicate the strong surface wave motion.

-Aquarium Reproduction: Vault spawning.
+Aquarium Breeding: Vault spawning.
 The couple isolates for weeks in unreachable caves; the eggs (100+) hatch on the rocky ceiling.
 They create multigenerational colonies in which the young are admitted up to 3 cm (1.2 inches) in size.

 Risks and Diseases: Fratricide.
 Inserting two unformed adults (not a pair) or moving the furnishings will infallibly lead to the killing of one of the two specimens within 24 hours due to territorial fury.